csh3/RegCloser/README.md

 * Improve genome N50 by low-cost and accurate NGS libraries (a small genome example is in `test/S.aureus_data`), and is scalable to large genomes.
 * Reconstruct complete and accurate microbial genomes by NGS data (an example is in `test/E.coli_simulation`).
-* Generate a globally optimal layout in the de novo assembly of TGS data (an experiment is in `test/E.coli_long_reads`).
+* Generate a globally optimal layout in the de novo assembly of TGS data (an example is in `test/E.coli_long_reads`).

 ## 2. Installation
 You can download the software package by the command: